- Aadhaar Card: An Overview

 - Aadhaar status can be checked through the online portal provided by UIDAI.

-- On the online portal, you need to enter your enrolment id, put date and time and enter the security code.
+- On the online portal, you need to enter your enrolment id, put date and time, and enter the security code.

 How to get a duplicate Aadhaar card?

-If a person loses or misplaces their Aadhaar card, he/she needs to visit UIDAI website and select the retrieve lost UID option on the site, from where a person can avail a duplicate Aadhaar card in case their original Aadhaar card is lost or misplaced.
+If a person loses or misplaces their Aadhaar card, he/she needs to visit the UIDAI website and select the retrieve lost UID option on the site, from where a person can avail of a duplicate Aadhaar card in case their original Aadhaar card is lost or misplaced.